OpenTrons/support_docs/readme.md

 **Doc not written yet**

-If the robot has already be tested, but the app is not behaving as expected, go through is list to isolate the problem.
+If the robot has already be tested, but the app is not behaving as expected, go through this list to isolate the problem.